 The employability courses relate to helping you to search, apply and get a job.
 The professional development courses help you to develop your skills in the workplace.

 Completing one from the employability category, one from the professional development category and an additional two from either of the categories can lead to a Entry Level 3 Employability and Professional Development qualification.
 This looks great on your CV and is perfect for demonstrating your commitment to self-improvement for any prospective employer.

-For those who have been made redundant and are seeking a more senior position, the Advanced Short Courses focus more on refreshing your CV, job hunting and professional skills to help get you back into work quickly.. .
+For those who have been made redundant and are seeking a more senior position, the Refresher Short Courses focus more on refreshing your CV, job hunting and professional skills to help get you back into work quickly.. .

 These courses are split into three categories: employability, professional development and leadership.